RickardAhlstedt/TranquilMVC/README.md

 What can I say, basic PDO.
 For an example, take a look at /models/admin/login.php

 ## TODO ##
+- Either protect all sensitive folders, or move them into a folder outside of public_html
 - Form-editor.
 - Caching.
 - SASS-compilation.